There is a reason I have part of my portfolio invested in small companies. Many reasons, actually, and I'll share a few of them with you.

 Finally, there is solid evidence that, as a group, small caps tend to outperform large caps.
-In his book Investment Fables, Prof. Aswath Damodaran pulls together research pertaining to various investing strategies.
+In his book Investment Fables, Professor Aswath Damodaran pulls together research pertaining to various investing strategies.
 Using data from Gene Fama and Ken French, Damodaran found that smaller stocks earned higher average annual returns than larger stocks of equivalent risk for the period 1927-2001.
-When comparing the smallest subset of stocks to the largest, the difference is considerable: 20% versus 11.74% on a value-weighted basis, with an even greater difference on an equally weighted basis.
+When comparing the smallest subset of stocks to the largest, the difference is considerable: 20% vs. 11.7% on a value-weighted basis, with an even greater difference on an equally weighted basis.

 Of course, there were many periods when large caps outperformed small caps, as there will be in the future.
 But on average, small caps offer higher returns.

-So, those are some of the reasons I seek out small caps for a portion of my portfolio -- and why you should consider doing so also.
+These are some of the reasons why I seek out small caps for a portion of my portfolio -- and why you should consider doing so as well.
 Unless you're an expert and have faith in what you're doing, they should not dominate your portfolio.
-They do carry more downside risk than do stable, blue-chip companies.
+They carry more downside risk than stable, blue-chip companies do.
 But reserving 10% to 20% of a well-rounded portfolio for these small guys can certainly pay off in the long term.

 If you're interested in learning more about small caps, consider a free trial to Hidden Gems.
-Tom has achieved 21% average returns for his recommendations since the newsletter's inception, compared with 6% for like amounts invested in the S&P 500.
-Try it for free for 30 days.
-If it's not to your liking, it won't cost you a dime.
+Tom and his guests have achieved 35% average returns for their recommendations since the newsletter's inception, compared with 12% for like amounts invested in the S&P 500.
+Click here for more information.

 This article was originally published as "Why This Strategy Wins" on Feb.
 25, 2005.
 It has been updated.